 Citalopram can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using Celexa.

-Do not give this medicine to anyone under 18 years old without medical advice.
-Celexa is not approved for use in children.
+Do not give Celexa to anyone under 18 years old without medical advice.
+Citalogram is not approved for use in children.

 How should I take Celexa?